MicrosoftDocs/quantum-docs-pr/articles/techniques/going-further.md

 }
 ```

-The canon and the Q# standard library provide a range of such type-parameterized operations and functions to make higher-order control flow easier to express.
+The Q# standard libraries provide a range of such type-parameterized operations and functions to make higher-order control flow easier to express.
 These are discussed further in the [Q# standard library guide](xref:microsoft.quantum.libraries.standard.intro).

 ## Borrowing Qubits ##